playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 <!-- tabs:end -->

-This component handles a `click` event (which is a user input, a side effect) and outputs an `alert` to the user in return (an output, another side effect).
+This component handles a `click` event (which is a user input — a side effect) and outputs an `alert` to the user in return (an output, another side effect).

 See?
 Events are commonly hidden from the user when using one of these frameworks.